 Flanders, the Ardennes and North-Eastern France

-In 2020, we'll be repeating the Tour of Flanders sportive & race 3 day weekend.
+In 2021, we'll be repeating the Tour of Flanders sportive & race 3 day weekend.
+There are currently 2 free spaces (maybe 3).

-The plan is that I take you across the channel from a pick-up point in Kent or SE London to a ride start point for a leg-stretcher ride to pick your sportive packs.
-Then on Saturday you ride the sportive distance of your choice (registration is not included, go to https://www.werideflanders.com/en/) supported by me at various locations out on the course; and then on Sunday you can ride or get a lift to watch the Ronde with about 3.000,000 others at the iconic Oude Kwaremont; and then I'll run you all back to the UK.
+The plan is well-established by now.
+I take you across the channel from a pick-up point in Kent or SE London to a ride start point for a leg-stretcher ride to pick your sportive packs in Oudenaarde.
+Then on Saturday I take you to the sportive start point and you ride the sportive distance of your choice (registration is not included, go to https://www.werideflanders.com/en/) supported by me at various locations out on the course.
+Then on Sunday you can ride or get a lift to watch the Ronde with thousands of fervent fans on the iconic Oude Kwaremont, with about 3,000,000 others spread along the course; and then I'll run you all back to the UK.

-The price is £345 and includes your transfers, support and two nights in a nice hotel (last year we shared with the winner's team, EF Education First!).
+The price is £345 and includes your transfers, support and two nights in a nice hotel (In 2019 we shared with the winner's team, EF Education First!).

 We just love cycling and taking trips to this part of the world.
 Cycling is sacrosanct here and the infrastructure is in place to prove it.
 Whether it is to see one of the Spring Classics or ride one of the great sportives in the region, or just to make up your own custom weekend.